 The 5×5 icon grid embedded in pieces of The Duke,5 shown in Figure 4, explicitly show the player what actions each piece can perform, and where.
-Navia Dratp $[6]^6$ uses a similar mechanism, while Confusion: Espionage and Deception in the Cold War [6] subverts this idea by showing movement rules on the pieces, which are initially visible only to the opponent, and which must be deduced through play.
+Navia Dratp [6]6 uses a similar mechanism, while Confusion: Espionage and Deception in the Cold War [6] subverts this idea by showing movement rules on the pieces, initially visible only to the opponent, that must be deduced through play.